 6. The National Gallery of Iceland

-The National Gallery of Iceland is located by the Tjornin Pond in central Reykjavik, just a short walk from the city’s main sights.
-It is Iceland’s leading art institution and one of the top art museums in Reykjavik, focusing on Icelandic visual art from the 19th century to the present day.
+The National Gallery of Iceland sits by the Tjornin Pond in central Reykjavik, a short walk from the city’s main sights.
+It is Iceland’s leading art institution and one of the top art museums in Reykjavik, focusing on Icelandic visual art from the 19th century to today.

 National Gallery of Iceland Admission Fee